Krishnazzz/Wifi_hacking/README.md

 🧠 I'm currently learning more C.E.H

-👯‍♀️ to be honest i take help of @nlkguy credit to him as well.
+👯‍♀️ to be honest i take help of @Esther7171 credit to him as well.

 🤔 i though to combine all so it easy for begginer bez at start i didn't find a proper tutorial.

 💬 Ask me about...
 "Nothing"

-📫 How to reach me... "@deathesther" instagram only please
+📫 How to reach me... "@psychix_krishnaaa" instagram only please

 ⚡️ nothing much to write

 ## For queerys u can ask me on my instagram
-@deathesther
+@psychix_krishnaaa
 my username
  ## Badges